 How does billing work?

-Most architects and designers bill an hourly rate.
+Most designers bill an hourly rate.
 They’ll send you invoices as agreed upon in the contract.

 If your designer works through New Avenue’s system, you can use that system to communicate with the entire team throughout the project.
 All billing and payments go through your project page, so it’s easy to keep track of every aspect of the project and every team member.